lax2001/Movie-Search/README.md

 ## Feedback

-If you have any feedback, please reach out to us at mrlaxmikanttangade2001@gmail.com
+If you have any feedback, please reach out to us at mr laxmikanttangade2001@gmail.com

 ## Run Locally